 Looking at Ruffoni, you can see that their pots and pans are always beautifully hammered, particularly in the Historia line.
 The reason for this is because they are incredibly thin.
-In my measurement with a micrometer their Sauce Pan has a thickness of the pan less than 1 mm.
+In my measurement with a micrometer Ruffoni Copper Sauce Pan has a thickness of less than 1 mm.
 However, when you look at the hammered finish, you can just see how beautifully well done it is.

 This particular finish has a beady eye hammering, probably done with a small hammer.

 There are also other type of finish that resembles more of a disco ball look.
 Their Rondeau Version looks like it was done with a more rounded medium sized hammered.
 Which gives it a different look and feel.